 Software engineer/architect of automated imaging systems.
 Expertise includes microscopy, image analysis, robotic control and machine learning applications in Life Sciences.
 Located in San Francisco.

-Nenad is one of the authors of the Open Source microscopy software micro-manager.org.
+Nenad is principal of Luminous Point and co-founder of the Open Source microscopy software micro-manager.org.

 2008-2010: co-founded 100X Imaging Inc., a microscopy automation company.
 Served as President/CTO and directed development of data management and High Content Screening software.

 2005-2008: with Nico Stuurman and Ron Vale at the Vale Laboratory, University of California San Francisco co-founded and developed the micro-manager - a new Open Source software platform and community project for automated microscopy.
 The project was originally sponsored by the Sandler Foundation.
 In 2007 the project was awarded a 4-year R01 grant from the NIH.
 The grant was extended in 2012 for another 3 years.
 Nenad is still actively participating in development of micro-manager.

 2000-2005: lead engineer for the ImageXpress 5000 software at Axon Instruments and later at Molecular Devices.
 ImageXpress 5000 software was a result of a five year effort to develop an enterprise level solution for acquisition and automated analysis for cell-based drug discovery.

 1998-2000: at Axon Instruments, developed hardware-based transient cancellation algorithm for the new generation of patch clamp amplifiers (MultiClamp product family) as well as the system for adaptive interference filtering for electrophysiology recordings.